My plot was a success! I dig deeper into the menus. “Stevron Frey has died of natural causes. He was 78.”

 Edmure's taken captive, sits in a dungeon for a few days, and then gets his head chopped off for his rebellion, dead at 18.
 I sheepishly disband my levies and make the trek back to Winterfell.
 I think Catelyn and I will be sleeping in separate beds tonight.

 It looks like Ned won't be able to wash the stink of intrigue off before people come nosing, though.
-The farmer that sold my plotters the barrels of dung has dobbed me in, I've lost 100 piety (one of the ways CKII tots up your score at the end of your reign) and now the rest of the Freys are demanding vengeance – wrong one of Crusader Kings II's families, and their other members will carry a grudge in their character sheets.
-You can be as friendly, as kind as you like to them in an effort to raise their opinion of you, but if they find out you blew up their grandad with liquid shit, then their disposition toward you is forever tainted.
+The farmer that sold my plotters the barrels of dung has dobbed me in, I've lost 100 piety (one of the ways CK2 tots up your score at the end of your reign) and now the rest of the Freys are demanding vengeance—wrong one of Crusader Kings 2's families, and their other members will carry a grudge in their character sheets.
+You can be as friendly as you like to them in an effort to raise their opinion of you, but if they find out you blew up their granddad with liquid shit, then their disposition toward you is forever tainted.

 It's the same problem I had with Meera Reed last week, after I killed her dad.
-But Meera was one eight-year-old girl, the last of her line; she would have a hard time gaining enough support to bump me off.
+But Meera was one eight-year-old girl, the last of her line; she'd have a hard time gaining enough support to bump me off.
 The Freys are a more worrying proposition.
 There are more Freys knocking about than capons at a wedding feast, and a good proportion of them hate me.
-There's only one thing I can rely on – and that's that the only people the Freys hate more than me is other Freys.
+There's only one thing I can rely on—and that's that the only people the Freys hate more than me is other Freys.
 I hatch another plot to kill the newest boss Frey, and invite another dozen of his family members to help out.